Showroom Camera

 artist's intended camera trajectory can be replicated in the Babylon experience

-by simply playing the "clasp_camera_animation" AnimationGroup
+by simply playing the "clasp_camera_animation" AnimationGroup, referencing the

-"clasp_camera_orbit" TransformNode
+"clasp_camera_orbit" TransformNode in an IShowroomCameraMatchmoveState, then

-setting a showroom camera to use that IShowroomCameraMatchmoveState
+setting a showroom camera to use that IShowroomCameraMatchmoveState using

-(which will teleport the camera instantly to the matchmove
+setToMatchmoveState (which will teleport the camera instantly to the matchmove

-(which will smoothly move the camera to
+trajectory) or animateToMatchmoveState (which will smoothly move the camera to

 the matchmove directory using a procedural animation).

-s can give artists complete
+Using this approach, IShowroomCameraMatchmoveStates can give artists complete

 control of camera behavior in the matchmoving state of the 3D experience using